Onstarva/osticket-prereqs/README.md

 </p>
 <p>
 First you need to have an account and active subscription on Microsoft Azure.
 Once you've made an account and subscription with Microsoft Azure.
-You will want to go to [Azure ](https://portal.azure.com/#home).
+You will want to go to https://portal.azure.com/#home.
 You should see at the top a few selection choices.
 Click Vitual Machine tab and hit "create Virtual Machine".
 </p>
 <br />